Bot for selling dumplings

 } from "../../services/ton.js";

-After that, we will create a startPaymentProcess handler, which we have already registered in the app.js for execution when a certain button is pressed
+After that, we will create a startPaymentProcess handler, which we have already registered in the app.js.
+This function is executed when a specific button is pressed.

 await ctx.answerCallbackQuery();

-After that, we need to send the user a picture of dumplings, ask him to send the number of dumplings that he wants to buy.
-And we are waiting for him to enter this number
+Next, we need to send the user a picture of dumplings, ask them to send the number of dumplings that they want to buy.
+Wait for the user to enter this number.

 await ctx.replyWithPhoto(